lucasdnr/python/README.md

    - Directory: `./FastAPI - Restaurant Menu System`

 6. **Flask - GameLib:**
    - Description: This Python program implements a Game Library that can return a list of game, add new games, sign in to the system and restricted access.
-This API is using Flask package.
+This API is using Flask package, MySQL as database, SQLAlchemy and FlaskWTF.
    - Directory: `./Flask - GameLib`